huytran321/Applied-Algorithmics-340-Project-6-Bank/README.md

 account number (for instance, one already used) or an amount which is too much to withdraw.
 Also, assume that each line will begin with an appropriate letter: O, W, D, H, or T.

-Examples of errors which may occur:
+Examples of errors which may occur:<br/>
 W 65439 10000 (when the Value Stock Index of client 6543 has only $20)<br/>
 D 765435 76<br/>
 A transaction that would cause a balance to become negative should not occur and is an error.